-Note that this notion of compactness can be used in our context because a weakly cocomplete $n$-category admits weak $\N$-colimits of order $(n-1)$.
-In particular, these are unique up to (non-canonical) equivalence when $n>1$.
-To see this, first observe that the ordinary category $\N$ is Joyal equivalent to a one-dimensional simplicial set $K$ (= its spine $\mathrm{Spine}_{\infty}$), and then conclude by applying \cite[Proposition 3.10]{Ra} to the case of the skeletal decomposition of $K$.
+Note that this notion of compactness can be used in the context of weakly cocomplete $n$-categories because these admit weak $\N$-colimits of order $(n-1)$.
+In particular, these weak colimits are unique up to (non-canonical) equivalence when $n>1$.
+(To see this, first recall that the ordinary category $\N$ is Joyal equivalent to the one-dimensional simplicial set given by its spine $\mathrm{Spine}_{\infty}$, and then conclude by applying \cite[Proposition 3.10]{Ra} to the case of the skeletal decomposition of $\mathrm{Spine}_{\infty}$ or by applying directly Proposition \ref{weakly_cocomplete_colimits}.)
 In fact, this is the main reason why we restrict to compactness only with respect to $\N$-diagrams instead of considering more general diagrams indexed by larger ordinals (cf. \cite{He}).
 Thus, we may make the following assumption concerning compactness in a weakly cocomplete $n$-category.

-\textbf{Assumption.} When $n>1$, compactness in a weakly cocomplete $n$-category is defined unambiguously, with respect to weak $\N$-colimits of order $(n-1)$.
+\textbf{Assumption.} When $n>1$, compactness in a weakly cocomplete $n$-category is defined unambiguously with respect to the weak $\N$-colimits of order $(n-1)$.
 When $n=1$, the notion will generally depend on a choice of weak $\N$-colimits of order $0$, which is tacitly assumed.